KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 Examples of datasets with multi-table schemas and external tables are given in the "samples" directory of the Khiops package (%PUBLIC%\\khiops\_data\\samples in Windows, $HOME/khiops\_data/samples in Linux) .

+### Data path

+A multi-table schema is a hierarchical schema, with a **main dictionary** and relations to secondary dictionaries using `Entity` variables for 0-1 relationships and `Table` variables for 0-n relationships.

+Each entity can be uniquely identified by its **data path**, which is the sequence of relation variable names leading to the entity, separated by slashes (/):

+- The main entity has an empty data path.

+- In a star schema, the data paths are the names of Table or Entity variables for each secondary entity.

+- In a snowflake schema, data paths consist of a list of variable names separated by '/'.

+- External tables begin with a data root prefixed with '/', which refers to the name of the referenced root dictionary.

+**Note:** If an element of a data path contains the '/' character or the back-quote character, it must be surrounded by back-quotes, with internal back-quotes doubled, like for variable [`names`](#name).

+!!! example
+    In the snowflake example [`External tables`](#external-tables), if the Customer is chosen as the main entity to analyze, the data paths are:

+    - empty data path for the main entity Customer

+    - `Address`: for the Address secondary entity in a 0-1 relationship

+    - `Services`: for the Service secondary entities in a 0-n relationship

+    - `Services/Usages`: for the Usage secondary entities in a 0-n relationship, from the services

+    - `/Product`: for the Product entity used as an external table

+To build entities from data files, multi-table databases utilize a set of data table files, one per data path related to native (non-derived) entities within a schema.

 ### Summary

 Khiops allows to analyse multi-table databases, from standard mono-table to complex schema.